Beta

 When fibre is missing

 Not every brand publishes fibre.
 We never treat missing fibre as zero - that would unfairly punish meals where the brand simply did not disclose.
+We also never remove fibre from the calculation, because doing so would let meals with missing fibre inflate their scores by avoiding the fibre drag.
 Instead:

 • Confidence is set to Medium and the meal carries a Fibre not provided note.